Goofspiel: Game play

-Goofspiel is played using cards from a standard deck of cards, and is typically a two-player game, although more players are possible.
-Each suit is ranked A (low), 2, ..., 10, J, Q, K (high).
+Goofspiel is played with a standard deck of cards.
+It is typically a two-player game, although more players are possible.

 One suit is singled out as the "prizes"; each of the remaining suits becomes a hand for one player, with one suit discarded if there are only two players, or taken from additional decks if there are four or more.
 The prizes are shuffled and placed between the players with one card turned up.

 Play proceeds in a series of rounds.
-The players make sealed bids for the top (face up) prize by selecting a card from their hand (keeping their choice secret from their opponent).
+The players make sealed bids for the face-up prize card by selecting a card from their hand (keeping their choice secret from their opponent).
 Once these cards are selected, they are simultaneously revealed, and the player making the highest bid takes the competition card.
+The cards are ranked A (low), 2, ..., 10, J, Q, K (high).
 Rules for ties in the bidding vary, possibilities including the competition card being discarded, or its value split between the tied players (possibly resulting in fractional scores).
 Some play that the current prize "rolls over" to the next round, so that two or more cards are competed for at once with a single bid card.

 The cards used for bidding are discarded, and play continues with a new upturned prize card.

 After 13 rounds, there are no remaining cards and the game ends.
 Typically, players earn points equal to sum of the ranks of cards won (i.e. ace is worth one point, 2 is two points, etc., jack 11, queen 12, and king 13 points).
 Players may agree upon other scoring schemes.

 Mathematical analysis

 Goofspiel (or variants of it) has been the subject of mathematical study.
 For example, Sheldon Ross considered the case when one player plays their cards randomly, to determine the best strategy that the other player should use.
 Using a proof by induction on the number of cards, Ross showed that the optimal strategy for the non-randomizing player is to match the upturned card, i.e. if the upturned card is the Jack, they should play their Jack, etc. In this case, the expected final score is 59½ - 31½, for a 28-point win.

 In 2012 Glenn Rhoads and Laurent Bartholdi found a Nash equilibrium in mixed strategies for the game as defined by Ross, where the payoff players maximize is the point difference in scores rather than the probability of winning, using linear and dynamic programming.
-A Nash equilibrium strategy is not necessarily the best strategy, only one that does the best if the other player uses the strategy that the Nash equilibrium assigns to them.
+A Nash equilibrium is a situation in which neither player can expect to improve their results by deviating from their strategy.